fkrzski/fkrzski/README.md

 ## 👋 Hello world! 🌍

 <samp>
 Hi, I'm Filip, a 21-year-old from Poland. 🚀 Main activity is programming, because who wouldn't want to turn coffee into $dollars? 💲 I focus on automation in projects, because who would want to do something manually, right? 🤖 Configuration without code changes?
 As much as possible!
 Well, unless you want to do 'rm -rf', that's another story.
 And tests?
-I write more of them than comments in the code! 🧪 Security is key, because you never know who will tap into your project with malicious intentions. <br><br>
+I write them more than comments in the code! 🧪 Security is key, because you never know who will tap into your project with malicious intentions. <br><br>
 Yes, that's me 😎
 </samp>